DN1999/Mathematical-Operation/README.md

 # Mathematical-Operation
-The Console Based Application done in January 2020 and Export as Application.
+The Console Based Application done useing C++ in January 2020 and Export as Application.

 Here Details About the Projects Functionality.